 Incorrect settings can cause your system to malfunction.
-To correct mistakes, return to Set-up and restore the Optimized Defaults with <F3>.
+To correct mistakes, return to Setup and restore the Previous Values with <F2>, or Optimized Defaults with <F3>.

 UEFI Boot & POST

 When UEFI Boot is enabled, then the prompts to press F2 or F7 will not appear.
 However you can still press F2 to enter the setup, or F7 to choose the preferred boot device, if you press the key immediately the system boots up.